yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     >**Note**: Do not close the blade.
 It will close by itself after the target resources are created (2-3 minutes).

-7. Cick **Enable Replication**.
+7. Select **Enable Replication**.
 Several Site Recovery jobs will be initiated which are creating the replication policy as well as the target resources to be used during a failover.

     ![An image that depicts Azure Site Recovery settings.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image05.png "ASR replicate source settings")